lemaral/me/README.md

-Hi,
+# Hi,

-I'm Utku Demir, a software developer from Auckland, New Zealand.
+I'm *Utku Demir*, a software developer from Auckland, New Zealand.

 I write Haskell (and sadly, a bunch of other stuff), use free software, and like speculative fiction.